jmpijll/fortimanager-mcp/README.md

 *   **Python**: 3.10+ (as recommended for FastMCP)
 *   **FastMCP**: The core library for building and running the MCP server.
-*   **pyfmg**: The Python library used to interact with the FortiManager JSON RPC API.
+*   **requests**: Used for direct HTTP/JSON-RPC communication with the FortiManager API (no third-party FortiManager library required).
 *   **python-dotenv**: For managing environment variables and keeping your credentials secure.

 ## 📂 Directory Structure